timcdlucas/translucent_interpretable_ML_review/translucent.md

 The first level of interpretation we can examine is the global level; what do the fitted models tell us about the system as a whole.
 One global property of interest is how predictable the system is.
-This can be assessed using scatter plots of observed versus out-of-sample predictions (figure @fig:enetpredobs @fig:gppredobs @fig:rfpredobs) as well as metrics such as $r^2$ or the root mean squared error.
+This can be assessed using scatter plots of observed versus out-of-sample predictions (Figure @fig:enetpredobs @fig:gppredobs @fig:rfpredobs) as well as metrics such as $r^2$ or the root mean squared error (Table @tbl:allr2).
 Random Forests are effective here as they are fast to fit, robust and need relatively little tuning.
 If a Random Forest has poor predictive performance then it is likely that either vital covariates are missing from the dataset or that the response is in fact very noisy.
 The Random Forest model fitted here has fairly good predictive performance (figure @fig:rfpredobs) with an $r^2$ of 0.67.